agiessing/agiessing.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am acting assistant professor in the [Department of Statistics](https://stat.uw.edu) at the [University of Washington](https://www.washington.edu).
 I am broadly interested in inference on high-dimensional data.
-My research is supported by the National Science Foundation with grant DMS-2310578 (PI).
+My research is supported by the National Science Foundation with grant [DMS-2310578 (PI)](https://agiessing.github.io/news/announcement_1/)

+/announcement_1.md

 Ongoing Research Themes:
  * Gaussian and Bootstrap Approximations